hcientist/OnlinePythonTutor/README.md

 ... and the live programming environment at: http://localhost:8003/live.html

-However, it can be hard to run your own visualizer locally for non-Python languages, since there are complex setups in v4-cokapi/ that I haven't yet cleanly packaged up.
-By default, the local version will *call my server to run the non-Python backends*, so please be mindful of your bandwidth usage.
+However, it can be hard to run your own visualizer locally for non-Python languages, since there are complex dependencies in v4-cokapi/ that I haven't yet cleanly packaged up.
+By default, the local version you run will *call my own server to run the non-Python backends*, so please be mindful of your bandwidth usage.

 For further directions, see [Overview for Developers](v3/docs/developer-overview.md) or explore the [rest of the docs](v3/docs/).